Print this page

 The Dutch army lost 2,300 men KIA during the five days of war in the Netherlands (including the eight days in the province Zeeland).
 The number of WIA is not specifically known, but over 7,000 men were treated for wounds suffered during the war days.
 Probably a significant number suffered only light wounds and were not registered at all.

 The number of German military WIA is unknown.
 The benchmark ratio KIA:WIA gives an average of one KIA to 3,5 to 4 WIA, which would lead to a German WIA ratio of 7,000 - 8,000 men.
-The Dutch furthermore expedited around 1,300 POW's to the UK.
-These men were German write-offs for the duration of the war.

 2. What were the strengths of the opposing forces?

-The Dutch army had a total force of around 280,000 men under arms on May 1940.
+The Dutch army had a total force of around 280,000 men under arms in May 1940.
 Often foreign sources erroneously mention figures of 350,000 - 400,000.
-That is dead-wrong.
-The army comprised 240,000 men and around 40,000 men in other branches (navy, army air force, coastal artillery defences, volunteer formations).
+That is wrong and very inaccurate.

 The Dutch army had 48 infantry regiments (2,200 - 2,500 men each), 24 independant Border Infantry Battalions (around 700 men each), a number of Border Infantry Companies and two regiments of bicylce infantry.
 Furthermore 2 regiments of motorbike-infantry, 6 regiments of cavalry (partially horse, partially bicycle mounted), 15 independant regiments of artillery comprising three battalions each, 4 independant regiments of artillery comprising two battalions each and 8 independant artillery battalions.
-The total number of artillery pieces was 692 (excluding the obsolete 8-staal guns; excluding 6-veld and AT guns).
+The total number of active artillery pieces was 692 (excluding the obsolete 8-staal guns; excluding 6-veld and AT guns).

-Next to these combattant forces there was a large representation of non-com formations, like engineers, pioneers, logistics, medical troops, etc.etc.
+Next to these combattant forces there was a large representation of non-com formations, like engineers, pioneers, logistics, medical troops, etc.etc..

 For further specifics we refer to the Introduction chapter on this website.